rufuspollock/s3-bucket-listing/README.md

 ```

 - Enable website hosting under `Static website hosting` in your S3 bucket settings.
+- Under 'Permissions' grant `Everyone` the `List` and `View` permissions
+- Under 'Permissions' go to `Edit CORS Configuration' and add the configuration listed in the following section of the readme
 - Enter `index.html` as your `Index Document` and `Error Document`.
-- Put _index.html_ in your bucket.
+- Put _index.html_ in your bucket
 - Navigate to _`http://BUCKET.s3-website-REGION.amazonaws.com`_ to access the script.

 The _`-website-`_ in the URL is important, as the non-website URL is what serves your XML Bucket List.